A therapist performing hypnotherapy on a client

 ·

 In the 2017 movie Get Out, the main character, Chris, visits his girlfriend's parents for a weekend.
 Her mother, Missy Armitage — a psychiatrist who uses hypnotherapy — offers to help Chris quit smoking through hypnotherapy.
-Without giving too much away, the hypnotherapy session quickly goes sideways, becoming much more sinister than a simple method to curb a smoking habit.
+Without giving too much away, the hypnotherapy session quickly goes sideways, becoming much more sinister than a simple method to curb a smoking habit (it is, after all, a thriller).
 It's worth noting that this movie portrayal is not an accurate representation of genuine therapeutic hypnotherapy — Missy conducts the session without his knowledge or consent, a huge no-no for any respectable hypnotherapist.
-Instead, it becomes a plot device to build suspense and intrigue (it is, after all, a thriller).
-However, the movie does provide a glimpse into the power of hypnotherapy in the 21st century context.
+Rather, it becomes a plot device to build suspense and intrigue.
+However, it does provide a glimpse into the power of hypnotherapy in the 21st century context.

-If your idea of hypnotherapy is a stage performer making audience members cluck like chickens, think again!
-Hypnotherapy is a science-backed therapeutic tool that has proven effective for issues ranging from stress and anxiety to weight loss and habit-breaking.
-Dive in with us as we pull back the curtain on the fascinating science behind it, and learn how it can help you in your alcohol journey — and beyond!
+Now, if your idea of hypnotherapy is a stage performer making audience members cluck like chickens, think again!
+It’s not that either.
+In fact, hypnotherapy is a science-backed therapeutic tool that has proven effective for issues ranging from stress and anxiety to weight loss and habit-breaking.
+How can we use hypnosis to stop drinking?
+And what is hypnotherapy for alcoholism like?
+Dive in with us as we pull back the curtain on the fascinating science behind it and learn how it can help you in your alcohol journey and beyond!

 The History of Hypnotherapy